Jana Hunter: Matty and Mossy

 Hunter founded and played in the Houston band Matty & Mossy with Heath Flagtvedt, Matt Frey and John Hunter.
 Their album, Fraimers Haimey, was recorded in Athens, Georgia with Chris Bishop and released on Fleece Records.
 The album reached #1 on the radio charts of Rice Radio and KSPC, and songs from the album were used in the soundtrack of Andrew Bujalski's films Funny Ha Ha and Mutual Appreciation.

 Personal life

-In 2014, Hunter came out as gender fluid (or non-binary), as well being neither gay nor straight, stating that he "feel[s] extremely fortunate in that I truly don’t give a fuck when it comes to the gender of the person I’m dating".
+Hunter was assigned female at birth.
+In 2014, Hunter came out as gender fluid (or non-binary), as well as being neither gay nor straight, stating that he "feel[s] extremely fortunate in that I truly don’t give a fuck when it comes to the gender of the person I’m dating".
 He also identifies as transmasculine.

 In August 2019, an article by Billboard.com stated that Hunter preferred he/him pronouns.
 In an interview for the same magazine a month later, Hunter discussed his experience undergoing hormone replacement therapy, disclosing he had undergone top surgery and discussing the difficulties of testosterone lowering both his speaking and singing voice.

-In 2021, Hunter revealed he had been diagnosed as having autism and attention deficit hyperactivity disorder (ADHD).
+In 2021, Hunter revealed he had been diagnosed as having autism and attention deficit hyperactivity disorder.